Found on the lawn at FOS is the finest concours d'elegance in the world, where the most beautiful cars are presented

 Farm strips can come with a variety of additional challenges that you may not have encountered in your flying before.
 After brushing up your circuits at Goodwood, we can visit a selection of local strips of varying degrees of difficulty, to help you gain skill and confidence.
 It is also tremendous fun!

-The IR(R) replaces the previous IMC Rating.
-It allows you to fly with lower weather minima and make instrument approaches to aerodromes that are suitably equipped.
+The IMC Rating allows you to fly with lower weather minima and make instrument approaches to aerodromes that are suitably equipped.
+It cannot be used outside the UK unless permission is granted by the appropriate authority of another country.

-If you already hold an IR(R) and wish to upgrade your qualification to the full Instrument Rating, the CBIR course allows a route to achieve this, taking into account prior instrument flight instruction and experience.
+If you already hold an IMC Rating and wish to upgrade your qualification to the full Instrument Rating, the CBIR course allows a route to achieve this, taking into account prior instrument flight instruction and experience.
 Please contact us to discuss what will be required for you.
 We offer the CBIR course for single-engined aircraft only.

 From facing your fears with our Fear of Flying course or take it a step further with our Companion lessons.